databrary/policies/standard-operating-proceedures.md

 ##### 3.3.1 How will *Permission to Share* data be secured?

-Databrary has published a Sharing Release Template see [GitHub](https://github.com/databrary/policies/).
+Databrary has published a [Sharing Release Template](release-template.md).
 This template should be submitted with *IRB* applications for research, and should be used by *Investigators* when they seek *Permission to Share* from research participants or depicted individuals.

 ##### 3.3.2 Levels of permissions to share recordings